777moneymaker/tarnished/README.md

-# Blackie
+# Tarnished
-Simple CLI app for testing the % of true black pixels in a pic.
+Simple TUI app for check the nucleotide percentage in each fasta file.

 I don't know what more.

 # Installation
 With cargo:
 ```
-cargo install blackie
+cargo install tarnished
 ```

 Locally: